Reporting Fraud, Waste and Abuse

-A report of wrongdoing or abuse which is made without malice and which the person making the report has reasonable cause to believe is true.
+A report of wrongdoing or abuse that is made without malice and that the person making the report has reasonable cause to believe is true.

 An employee who witnesses or has evidence of wrongdoing or abuse and who makes or demonstrates by clear and convincing evidence that he/she is about to make a good faith report of, or testifies or is about to testify to, the wrongdoing or abuse to one of the employee's superiors, an agent of the university, or an appropriate authority.

-A violation, which is not of a merely technical or minimal nature, of a federal or state law or regulation or a formally adopted code of conduct or ethics of a professional organization designed to protect the interests of the public or employee.
+A violation, which is not of a merely technical or minimal nature, of a federal or state law or regulation, local ordinance, or a formally adopted code of conduct or ethics of a professional organization designed to protect the interests of the public or employee.

 This policy applies to all university departments, activities, employees, students and student organizations.

-The university will not tolerate theft, waste, abuse or misuse of state or university property or other resources.
+The university will not tolerate fraud, theft, waste or abuse of state or university property or other resources.
 University employees and students will be required to report suspected irregularities or possible fraudulent transactions to Audit and Management Services.
 All reported allegations will be fully reviewed, and substantiated fraudulent activities will be reported to the proper authorities.